Manila galleon: Possible contact with Hawaii

 The westward route from Mexico passed south of Hawaii, making a short stopover in Guam before heading for Manila.
 The exact route was kept secret to protect the Spanish trade monopoly against competing powers, and to avoid Dutch and English pirates.
 Due to this policy of discretion, if the Spaniards did find Hawaii during their voyages, they would not have published their findings and the discovery would have remained unknown.
 From Gaetano's account, the Hawaiian islands were not known to have any valuable resources, so the Spaniards would not have made an effort to settle them.
 This happened in the case of the Marianas and the Carolines, which were not effectively settled until the second half of the 17th century.
-Spanish archives contain a chart that depicts islands in the latitude of Hawaii but with the longitude ten degrees east of the Islands (reliable methods of determining longitude were not developed until the mid-18th century).
-In this manuscript, the Island of Maui is named "La Desgraciada" (the unhappy, or unfortunate), and what appears to be the Island of Hawaii is named "La Mesa" (the table).
-Islands resembling Kahoolawe, Lanai, and Molokai are named "Los Monjes" (the monks).
+A Spanish chart captured by the British in 1743 depicts islands in the latitude of Hawaii but with the longitude seventeen degrees east of the Islands (reliable methods of determining longitude were not developed until the mid-18th century).
+The island of Maui is named La Desgraciada (the unhappy, or unfortunate), and what appears to be the island of Hawaii is named La Mesa (the table).
+Islands resembling Kahoolawe, Lanai, and Molokai are named Los Monjes (the monks).

 The theory that the first European visitors to Hawaii were Spaniards is reinforced by the findings of William Ellis, a writer and missionary who lived in early 19th century Hawaii; he recorded several folk stories about foreigners who had visited Hawaii prior to first contact with Cook.
 According to Hawaiian writer Herb Kawainui Kane, one of these stories:

 concerned seven foreigners who landed eight generations earlier at Kealakekua Bay in a painted boat with an awning or canopy over the stern.
 They were dressed in clothing of white and yellow, and one wore a sword at his side and a feather in his hat.
 On landing, they kneeled down in prayer.
 The Hawaiians, most helpful to those who were most helpless, received them kindly.
-The strangers ultimately married into the families of chiefs, but their names could not be included in genealogies".
+The strangers ultimately married into the families of chiefs, but their names could not be included in genealogies.

-Some scholars, particularly American, have dismissed these claims as lacking credibility.
+Scholars have dismissed these claims as lacking credibility.
 Debate continues as to whether the Hawaiian Islands were actually visited by the Spanish in the 16th century with researchers like Richard W. Rogers looking for evidence of Spanish shipwrecks.